 - Treatment at home is ineffective after 2 days.

 Hospital patients are generally given antibiotics intravenously (IV), as well as fluids if they are dehydrated.

 People who have at least two diverticulitis episodes may benefit from surgery.
-Studies indicate that such patients are significantly more likely to have further episodes and complications if they do not have surgery.
+Studies indicate that such patients are

 A colon resection removes part of the affected colon and joins the remaining healthy parts together.

 Patients who undergo colon resection will have to introduce solid foods into their system gradually.
 Apart from this, their normal bowel functions will not usually be affected.
-A small study suggests that chewing gum after colon surgery may accelerate the return of normal bowel function and shorten hospital stays.

 Peritonitis: Infection may spread into the lining of the abdomen if one of the infected diverticula bursts.
 Peritonitis is serious and can sometimes be fatal.
 It requires immediate antibiotic treatment.
 Some cases of peritonitis require surgery.